Dodgers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox will hit the field on Saturday at Fenway Park against Julio Urias, who gets the start for the Los Angeles Dodgers.
-First pitch will be at 4:10 PM ET.
+Adam Duvall and the Boston Red Sox are ready for a matchup with Freddie Freeman and the Los Angeles Dodgers on Sunday at 1:35 PM ET.

-The Dodgers are favored in this one, at -135, while the underdog Red Sox have +110 odds to upset.
-The contest's total is set at 9.5 runs.
+Bookmakers list the Dodgers as -120 moneyline favorites, while giving the underdog Red Sox +100 moneyline odds to win.
+A 9.5-run total is set in the contest.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.